kaypon/githooks/.githooks/README.md

 ### How can I see what hooks are active?

 You can look at the `.githooks` folder to see the local hooks in the repository, though if you have shared hook repositories defined, those will live under the `~/.githooks/shared` folder.
-The [command line helper](https://github.com/rycus86/githooks/blob/master/docs/command-line-tool.md) tool can list out all of them for you with `git hooks list`, and you can use it to accept or enable/disable new, changed or existing hooks.
+The [command line helper](https://github.com/rycus86/githooks/blob/master/docs/command-line-tool.md) tool can list out all of them for you with `git hooks list`, and you can use it to accept, enable or disable new, changed or existing hooks.

 ## More information